-In 1828, Lord William Bentinck was appointed the Governor General of British India.
-One of this primary mandates was to reduce expenses and balance the finances of the East India Company, which were strained by the wars in Burma.
-In 1830, during a visit to Agra, when he saw the Shahi Hammam, which he claimed was in a 'dilapidated' state he ordered that the entire edifice of the bath house and numerous other inlaid marble colonnades in the Agra fort be dismantled, and sold to raise money for the government.
+In 1828, Lord William Bentinck was appointed the Governor-General of British India.
+One of his primary mandates was to reduce expenses and balance the finances of the East India Company, which were strained by the wars in Burma.
+In 1830, during a visit to Agra, when he saw the Shahi Hammam, which he claimed was in a 'dilapidated' state he ordered that the entire edifice of the bathhouse and numerous other inlaid marble colonnades in the Agra fort be dismantled, and sold to raise money for the government.
 This was promptly carried out.

 Lord William Bentinck auctioned much of the marble from the Agra fort

 This, it seems, was just a ‘test run’ for the eventual dismantling and sale of Taj Mahal.
 Thankfully, the auction of the marble from the Agra fort didn't go well and fetched very little money.
 Meanwhile, this vandalism created an uproar among the British community in India.
 The reasons varied.
 The British aristocrat and politician Lord Marcus Beresford, in his ‘Journal of My Life in India’, wrote -